Handbook

 • Certified Athletic Trainers

 Rec Sports Sponsored Clubs and Intramural Sports have access to an athletic trainer.
-The athletic trainer is responsible for the prevention, evaluation, treatment and rehabilitation of injuries.
-For game coverage, each club is responsible for scheduling the athletic trainer at a minimum of two weeks in advance (preferably much more notice than that.)
+The athletic trainer is responsible for the prevention, evaluation, treatment, and rehabilitation of injuries.
+For game coverage, each club is responsible for scheduling the athletic trainer at a minimum of two weeks in advance (preferably much more notice than that).
 Any requests less than two weeks are required to pay $50/hr to the Rec Sports Department.
-If the athletic trainer is unable to cover the event, we will try to assist in finding a certified athletic trainer and the costs are incureed by the club.
-There are no guarantees we will be successful in helping to find medical personnel.
+If the athletic trainer is unable to cover the event, we will try to assist in finding a certified athletic trainer or paramedic and the costs are incurred by the club.
+There are no guarantees we will be successful in helping find medical personnel.
 If two club teams have home competitions on the same day, the athletic trainer will attend the sport that poses the higher risk in terms of injury.
 Rec Sports will not provide an athletic trainer for Alumni scrimmages.
-Any outside organization interested in hiring the athletic trainer is subject to the same $50/hr fee and only if the trainer is available.
+Any outside organization interested in hiring the athletic trainer is subject to the same $50/hr fee or higher if the athletic trainer is available.

 • Risk Management